oluijks/luba.blog/src/content/blog/papers/atlantic-petri-dish.md

 ## Montesquieu in Action: Separation of Powers as Trial Design

 The American tripartite government mirrors experimental control structures.
-The legislative, executive, and judicial branches function not only to balance power but to allow the isolation and testing of variables in governance—allowing researchers to analyze adaptation and iteration over decades.
+The legislative, executive, and judicial branches function not only to balance power but to allow the isolation and testing of variables in governance, allowing researchers to analyze adaptation and iteration over decades.

 ## The Southern Question: Slavery as Economic Stress Test